Toward Efficient Polynomial Preconditioning for GMRES: Polynomial Preconditioned GMRES using a GMRES polynomial

 Even with stability control, there is a possibility that a high degree polynomial will be unstable.
 Here we give a test that can suggest whether a particular polynomial will be stable.
 This stability check can be applied once the polynomial has been determined, before the PP-GMRES linear solve.
 Then the degree can be lowered if instability is predicted.

-We compute the residual norm for a very rough approximate solution $\hat x = p(A)b$ in two ways and compare them.
+We compute a residual norm for a very rough approximate solution $\hat x = p(A)b$ in two ways and compare them.
 First $r_1 = b - A \hat x = b - A p(A) b$, where $p$ is implemented with Algorithm 3.
-Then $r_2 = b - \phi(A)b = \pi(A)b$, using the factored from of $\pi$ in Algorithm 1.
-Then the stability check is $StCh = \|r_1 - r_2\|$. $StCh$ gives an estimate of the limit to the residual norm convergence to be expected in the PP-GMRES phase.
-In our testing, the actual error is usually within an order of magnitude of $StCh$.
+Then $r_2 = b - \phi(A)b = \pi(A)b$, using the factored form of $\pi$ in Algorithm 1.
+Then the stability check is $StCh = \|r_1 - r_2\|$. $StCh$ gives an estimate of the limit of the residual norm convergence to be expected in the PP-GMRES phase.
+In our testing, the actual error is generally within an order of magnitude or two of $StCh$.

-{\it Example 3.} We use the same matrix as the previous example, OLM1000.
-Because the ILU(0) preconditioned spectrum is indefinite, extra roots added on the left side of the spectrum can increase the size of the polynomial on the right side.
-So the stability control can actually cause instability with high enough degree polynomials.
-More work is needed on this, but for now we merely show that this difficulty can be detected before the linear solve.
-Table 3.2 has some choices of polynomials.
-The first two have $d=10$ and 12 without added roots so that we can test ill-conditioned polynomials.
-Then the last three polynomials, in spite of added roots, have instability that increases as the degree increases.
+{\it Example 8.} We use the matrix OLM1000 from Matrix Market.
+It has size $n=1000$.
+It has some complex eigenvalues and is a little indefinite; all but $10$ eigenvalues have negative real parts.
+We look at polynomial preconditioning after first applying ILU(0) preconditioning.
+The preconditioned spectrum is still indefinite, so extra roots added on the left side of the spectrum can increase the slopes of the polynomial on the right side.
+Thus, the stability control can actually cause instability.
+More research is needed for indefinite problems, but for now we merely show that this difficulty can be detected before the linear solve.
+Table \ref{Tab:StabCh} has some choices of polynomials.
+The first two have $d=10$ and 12 without the additional roots indicated by Algorithm 2, so they are ill-conditioned.
+Then the last three polynomials have roots added, but still can have instability as the degree increases.
 These tests all show reasonable correspondence between the value of $StCh$ and the residual norm at the end of the linear solve.